wba234/vpltools/README.md

 There is a snippet for this boilerplate in ```/.vscode```.
 The format of the snippet (JSON) is a little specific to VSCode, but the code can be extracted relatively easily.
 Type ```test``` in a snakefile to trigger the snippet.

 # To Do
+- Add more tests for this.
+- Test this under Windows?
+VPLJail is a POSIX system, right?
+Do I need to worry about windows?
 - Add a method for writing student and key output files to memory mapped files, for speed.
 - Add a method for writing each test output file from the key program to a separate file, so that they can be cached, for speed.
 - SQL Unittets need their